stevepvc/theology-demo/README.md

 ### Beyond

 It's not difficult to see many possibilities for using these concepts in the church's life.
 While I've framed the above in consideration of lesson plans, many other kinds of content could benefit from the same concepts.
-One can easily imagine a prayerbook created in the same way, or perhaps even whole liturgies.
+One can easily imagine a prayerbook created in the same way, prayer exercises for communities, hymns, or perhaps even whole liturgies.